Shahram4wd/Data-Warehouse/ingestion/arrivy/README.md

 # Arrivy Integration

-This package provides comprehensive integration with the Arrivy API for syncing customers, team members, and bookings data.
+This package provides comprehensive integration with the Arrivy API using official endpoints for syncing customers, entities (crew members), groups (locations), and bookings data.

 ## Configuration